 Installing the EHS Intake Mod Kit, developed by Eric at EHS Racing, is the key to improving air flow on the 2016+ Grizzly 700 and Kodiak 700.
 When coupled with our Dual Exhaust and the EHS Racing Lid and Fuel Controller, you can gain an additional 2-3 horsepower, for an overall increase of 8-10 horsepower over the stock setup.

 - 1 - EHS Racing Intake Adapter

-- 1 - K&N High Flow Filter OR UNI Filter (select your choice from the dropdown)
+- 1 - K&N High Flow Filter OR UNI Filter (select your choice and year model from the dropdown)

 - K&N option requires modification to your airbox*

 - With proper setup and modification to your machine, achieve 10+ horsepower coupled with the Fuel Controller and our Dual Exhaust (Get them all when you purchase our Yamaha Grizzly 700 Dual Exhaust EHS Racing Big 3 Performance Package for 2016+ Models)

 - Increases air flow significantly, adding punch to your throttle body

 - Increases overall performance

 - Please review the video from EHS Racing below before purchasing